dab95/Linux.GIT_CheatSheet/readme.md

 git push- push uploads to local repository content to the remote repository (git push <remote> <branch>) git pull- used to pull content from a remote repository and update local repository with its contents.
 Git pull = git fetch + git merge git branch- allows for creating, listing, renaming and deleting branches.
-Allows for simultaneous work off of other branches of repository. git merge- combines multiple sequences to one unified history.
+Allows for simultaneous work off of other branches of repository. git checkout- used to navigate between branches created by git branch and/or  main git merge- combines multiple sequences to one unified history.
 Integrates independent lines of development created by git branch and merged them to a single branch